samba-in-kubernetes/sambacc/README.md

 Currently the only method of install is from source control.

-* Clone the repo: `hg clone https://hg.sr.ht/~phlogistonjohn/sambacc`
+* Clone the repo: `git clone https://github.com/phlogistonjohn/sambacc`
 * `cd sambacc`
 * Install locally: `python setup.py install --user`